Archive 5 Things Your Kid Should Not Post on Instagram

 Kids these days don’t have a lot of great role models.
 While Instagram doesn’t technically allow nudity on its platform, it’s easy to get away with photos that are “partially” nude.
 Think of the provocative images many celebrities, especially sex icons who have a large teenage following, post every day.

 These photos can easily be downloaded using other software, or people can take screenshots of them.
 In any case, it’s horrifying and easier than you think to find your kid’s photo on a child pornography website.
-Sometimes their photo might not be anything special, it might just be a simple image of them with an inappropriate comment or caption.
+Sometimes their photo might not be anything special.
+It might just be a simple image of them with an inappropriate comment or caption.

 Parents playing with their child in a bathtub